nyirumuhetog/sql-challenge/README.md

 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
 To create the sketch, feel free to use a tool like QuickDBD
 ![QuickDBD-Diagram](https://github.com/nyirumuhetog/sql-challenge/assets/130715611/f47ec1a3-5b9b-43d5-82da-d0845ec33b19)

+## Data Engineering

+Use the provided information to create a table schema for each of the six CSV files.
+Be sure to do the following:

+Remember to specify the data types, primary keys, foreign keys, and other constraints.
+Be sure to create the tables in the correct order to handle the foreign keys.
+Import each CSV file into its corresponding SQL table.

 ## Data Analysis